Glitter and Goodness

 - 1 min read

-The world is beginning to sparkle and shine with the glitter of the season.
-It is a stark contrast to the ever-shortening days that steal the light from us.
+The world is beginning to dull from the sparkle and shine of the glitter of the season.
+It is a reminder of the shortened days that steal the light from us.
 Ever since that dreaded turn-of-the-clocks, we wake in darkness and come home in darkness.

 Recently, I met a young man whose goal is to make people feel good, to relieve them from their weight of darkness.
 It wasn’t in a church or doctor’s office, but instead at a nail salon.
 As I sat in the massage chair getting a pedicure, enjoying the drumming on my tension-filled back, I asked this kind young man, “Why this profession?
 What do you enjoy about nails?”